arialdomartini/ace-jump-mode-wiki/Home.md

   No, and I don't want to make ace-jump exactly the same as EasyMotion in vim.
 I think the moving style itself is really cool, so I rewrite it in emacs.
-But I do not mean to copy everyting.
+But I do not mean to copy everything.

-  If you have any cool suggstion, feel free to tell me at any time.
+  If you have any cool suggestion, feel free to tell me at any time.
 I will put that to top of my TODO list :D

 ## How to start it?